oehf/ipf/src/site/markdown/development.md

 IPF currently requires Java SE 7 for both compile time and runtime, but also builds and runs with Java SE 8.

-It builds using Maven 3.
-As of version 3, IPF is available over [Maven Central], so no custom repositories need to be added to the `settings.xml` configuration file.
+IPF builds using Maven 3.2.5.
+As of version 3.0, IPF is available over [Maven Central], so no custom repositories need to be added to the `settings.xml` configuration file.

 Before building, adjust `MAVEN_OPTS` to assign Maven more heap space.